robinvanleeuwen/check-website.py/README.md

 # check-website

 This is a utility to periodically check if websites are online.
-It sends a message to a slack.com webhook channel, when a website is up or down.
+It prints to the terminal if a website is up or down, and can send a message to a slack.com webhook channel.

 ## Usage from commandline